Natteravn

-"Natteravn" is a pop song recorded by Danish singer Rasmus Seebach taken from his debut album by the same name.
+"Natteravn" (lit.
+'Night Raven', "night owl, wanderer in the night") is a pop song recorded by Danish singer Rasmus Seebach taken from his debut album by the same name.
 It was released as the album's fourth single in Denmark.
 The song was a huge success in Sweden in June 2010, peaking high on the Swedish Spotify Chart and peaking at #4 at Sverigetopplistan, the official chart.